telboy007/flask-app/README.md

 ## Description:

-Web based build your own multiple path story app written in Python.
+Web based build your own multiple path story app written in Python, a practice exercise to learn Flask and Jinja2.

 ## Requirments: